Skip to main content

 Importing Lokalise translations to Figma

-Once the required translations are added in Lokalise, you can import them to Figma.
-Select a language and click Import all if you want to import all keys from the Lokalise project.
+Once translations are available in your Lokalise project, you can import them into Figma.
+Select a language and click Import all to bring all keys into your design.

-If you want to import just several text elements, select them and click Import.
+If you want to import only specific text elements, select them first and then click Import.

 Changing the design language